DIAGNOSIS OF WORM INFESTATION:

 500g - 1kg b/w 1/2 tablet

 One dose is meant to be enough, but sometimes you will need more, I have given it 3 or 4 times but never less than 48hrs apart.
-Give at once if hogs get active or dig like mad.
+Give at once if hogs get active or dig like mad and go off their food and/or have very smelly droppings.

 We use crushed tablet on food or in glop if the hoglet is young enough to still take feed from a syringe.

 ANTIBIOTIC COVER is given to prevent secondary infections, this is vital in cases of severe worm infestation.
-As a general rule we give we give Norodine 24 for 5-8 days at a dose rate of 0.05ml per 100g or 0.5ml/kg.
+As a general rule we give Norodine/Diatrim 24 for 5-8 days at a dose rate of 0.06ml per 100g or 0.6ml/kg.
 Probiotic powder on food or in hand-feeds may also be effective.
 For acute diarrhoea - give Buscopan at a maximum rate of 8hrly intervals ie 3x per day.
 This will usually only be needed for 2-3 days at most.
 Dose 0.05ml under 200g and 0.1ml over 200g .
-Use with Norodine, fluid therapy, wormers and probiotic powde.
-If the hog has not got diarrhoea and is snuffly or a bit chesty we use Engemycin 5% (Engemycin is now only available at 10% so you need to dilute 50:50 with sterile water - only dilute a bit at a time as it goes dark in colour keep away from daylight) for 5 days at a dose rate of 0.2ml/100g b/w unless the hedgehog has diarrhoea when we use Norodine 24 see above.
+Use with Norodine/Diatrim, fluid therapy, wormers and probiotic powder.
+If the hog has not got diarrhoea and is snuffly or a bit chesty we use Synulox dose 0.7ml/kg for up to 10 days then change to.
+Engemycin 5% (Engemycin is now only available at 10% so you need to dilute 50:50 with sterile water - only dilute a bit at a time as it goes dark in colour keep away from daylight) for 5-10 days at a dose rate of 0.2ml/100g b/w or Ceporex 0.1ml/100g b/w for 5-10 days.

 Baycox liquid can also be given for Coccidia - I haven't found it to be easy to administer - messy and hard to give orally.
 Dose rate 0.4ml per kg repeated in 10 days.

-WOUNDS: Unless superficial, hedgehogs are taken to the Vet but first aid includes injections of Synulox at a rate of 0.1ml/100g b/w and Rimadyl/Carprofen (0.05ml up to 200g b/w and 0.1ml if over 200g b/w).
+WOUNDS: Unless superficial, hedgehogs are taken to the Vet but first aid includes injections of Synulox at a rate of0.7ml/kg and Rimadyl/Carprofen (0.05ml up to 200g b/w and 0.1ml if over 200g b/w) and sub cut fluids.

 A CD Rom of really clear parasite photos is available from Pro Igel for 15 Euros These are amazing photos taken by Dora Lambert who has done pioneering work in bringing photos of parasites to a wide audience.